 June 5, 1996June 17, 1996June 17, 1996August 28, 1996September 1, 1996November 19, 1997December 16, 1997May 17, 1998June 3, 1998June 10, 1998

 Latest known live version: May 19, 2013

 Beck has played "Cold Brains" live many many times, though it has been a number of years since last heard.

-Beck played "Cold Brains" live prior to recording it for Mutations
+Beck played "Cold Brains" live a handful of times prior to recording it for Mutations

 .
 There are 6 shows we know about, and each one was solo acoustic.
 The live debut on June 5, 1996 show that the song remained with the much the same lyrics and arrangement over time, just that on record it was filled out with more instruments.

 Another early preview of "Cold Brains" ("a delicacy," Beck calls it before he begins) took place on September 1, 1996 in Hoboken, NJ.
 He improvised in the second verse, when he accidentally started a line from the first verse, realized his mistake and changed it on the spot: "No thoughts / No mind / To rot behind a trail of possibilities."
 A confident harmonica solo followed the second verse.
 Beck added a little coda to the end, singing "corroded to the bone" a number of times.